bandulwarabhishek/kidney_disease/README.md

 # End-End Model Deployment For Chronic Kidney Disease Prediction
 This project is implemented to detect if a person is having a kidney disease or not.
-The aim for this project is to get familiar with machine learning pipeline
+It is created using Flask,Docker,Git Actions and Machine Learning Model

-There are different python scripts app.py #an app is created using flask main.ipnyb #in this file the data has undergone data preprocessing, data engineering, data analysis and then the model is trained on Logistic Regression alogorithm requirements.txt #packages included which is required for the app and model Dockerfile #A docker container is created
+There are different python scripts app.py #an app is created using flask main.ipnyb #in this file the data has undergone data preprocessing, data engineering, data analysis and then the model is trained using Logistic Regression algorithm requirements.txt #packages included which is required for the app and model Dockerfile #A docker container is created